 After two years of running the summer school virtually due to the impact of the pandemic, we are excited to be planning an on-campus event for 2022.

-If you are successful at gaining a place on the programme, you will stay in Bristol student accommodation for 5 nights and days, spending time exploring the city.
+If you are successful at gaining a place on the programme, you will stay in Bristol student accommodation for 4 nights, spending time exploring the city.
 You will be assigned to a subject stream and attend several stretching academic seminars led by our world-leading academics, as well as getting to know current students studying that subject at Bristol.
 There will be opportunities to get to know students from across the UK who are interested in the same subjects as you, and we will offer several social events throughout the week, including activities run by Bristol's student societies.
 As well as this, you will attend sessions intended to equip you with the information you need to successfully navigate your path to a top university.